 In order to reduce the potential insurance exposure of the Inglewood Community Garden and its board of directors, we require that everyone working in the garden signs the Inglewood Community Garden Liability Waiver.

 Of course this Liability Waiver cannot infringe upon your statutory rights but it is essential in the sense that it indicates the seriousness with which we treat the well-being of our gardeners and their guests.

 In order to be able to give your informed consent we further require that everyone working or gardening in the ICG be adequately oriented to the ICG’s safety provisions, best garden practice and code of conduct.

 That’s a tricky one to answer … but if you are wondering what benefits you might derive from volunteering in the Inglewood Community Garden ~ aside from the healthy nature of the activity of gardening itself, participation in an organized effort to support local service organizations and making the world a better place generally ~ well, there is the “Volunteer Harvest.”

 Basically the “Volunteer Harvest” allows volunteers the right to take one pound (0.454 kg) of produce from the Communal Garden for every volunteer hour contributed to the garden ~ after an initial minimum contribution of 5 hours.

 In-person Orientation for New Volunteers

 - All first time volunteers to the Inglewood Community Garden MUST attend an In-person Orientation Session and agree to the Inglewood Community Garden’s Liability Waiver in order to work by themselves in the Garden.

-- There will be 2 In-person Orientations conducted at the Inglewood Community Garden in the Spring – new volunteers will be contacted by email, we will also post the dates to our Events Calendar
+- In-person Orientations will be conducted at the Inglewood Community Garden in the Spring – new volunteers will be contacted by email, we will also post the dates to our Events Calendar

 - Orientation sessions are conducted in small groups.
 There will be more than one facilitator on hand and as soon as enough gardeners have assembled a session will begin.